 SexualHarassmentTraining.com provides training related to sexual harassment in the workplace.
 The company is based in Austin, Texas, and offers training for both individuals and organizations that is valid in all 50 states.

 SexualHarassmentTraining.com costs $30 per person and is comprised of a course and a brief exam.
 Users are allowed to take the exam as many times as they need to pass.
 The training content is accessible 24/7 and has a 30-day money-back guarantee.
+The course is offered in English and Spanish.

 While SexualHarassmentTraining.com is a great option for sexual harassment training and guarantees employees will receive their certificate, the company's offering is limited to this subject.